turbolent/embergraph/src/resources/deployment/vagrant/samples/AWS/README.txt

                       on an Amazon Linux AMI with NVIDIA GRID GPU Driver.

 Vagrantfile.aws.tomcat - Creates an EC2 instance (Ubuntu 12.04 by default) and installs
-                      Tomcat 7 and deploys the Bigdata WAR file as a service.
+                      Tomcat 7 and deploys the Embergraph WAR file as a service.

-Vagrantfile.aws.tomcat.build-from-svn - Like Vagrantfile.aws.tomcat but the Bigdata WAR
+Vagrantfile.aws.tomcat.build-from-svn - Like Vagrantfile.aws.tomcat but the Embergraph WAR
                       file will be built from a specified subversion repository branch.

 Vagrantfile.aws.nss - Creates an EC2 instance (Ubuntu 12.04 by default) and installs
-                      and starts a Bigdata NanoSparqlServer (NSS) Jetty server instance.
+                      and starts a Embergraph NanoSparqlServer (NSS) Jetty server instance.

-Vagrantfile.aws.nss.build-from-svn - Like Vagrantfile.aws.nss but the Bigdata NSS server
+Vagrantfile.aws.nss.build-from-svn - Like Vagrantfile.aws.nss but the Embergraph NSS server
                       will be built from a specified subversion repository branch.

 Vagrantfile.dual-provider.tomcat - An example file for defining two providers within the
-                      same Vagrantfile that will deploy Tomcat and the Bigdata WAR file to the virtual machine instance.
+                      same Vagrantfile that will deploy Tomcat and the Embergraph WAR file to the virtual machine instance.
 By default the file will create a VirtualBox instance.
 To launch an EC2 instance, specify the AWS provider as per: